-Perhaps the greatest memories of the National Stadium come from the days of the Malaysian Cup, where Singapore participated and won the tournament three times in 1977, 80 and 94.
-The hardcore football fans, packed fully into the stadium and sat closely to each other on the concrete slab seating, would never forget the famous Kallang Roar as well as the Mexican Wave that circled round the stadium to cheer for the home team.
+Perhaps the greatest memories of the National Stadium came from the days of the Malaysia Cup, where Singapore participated and won the tournament three times in 1977, 80 and 94.
+The hardcore football fans, packed fully into the stadium and sat closely to each other on the concrete slab seating, would never forget the famous Kallang Roar as well as the Mexican Wave that circled round the stadium during the cheering for the home team.

 Cheers, chants and drums once filled the stadium with emotions running high.

 “Referee kayu!!” or “Referee bodoh (stupid)!!”
 One often could hear the fans’ blasting of the referee whenever mistakes were made.

 Famous football clubs such as Manchester United, Arsenal, Liverpool, Newcastle United and Celtic once played their friendlies at the National Stadium.

 Beside sporting events, the National Stadium had also hosted numerous concerts by superstars such as Michael Jackson, Elton John, Mariah Carey, Steve Wonder and Zhang Hui Mei.